-Slow or inconsistent exploration of alternative models: Previous methods (e.g., the McAllister-Ianelli method) require fitting a stock assessment model to data, extracting residuals, estimating effective sample size estimates from this fit, and then re-estimating the model.
+Slow or inconsistent exploration of alternative models: Iterative reweighting methods (e.g., the McAllister-Ianelli method) require fitting a stock assessment model to data, extracting residuals, estimating effective sample size estimates from this fit, and then re-estimating the model.
 This iterative tuning procedure either slows exploration of alternative models (due to the need for re-tuning after each model change) or causes inconsistent exploration of alternative models (where analysts neglect to re-tune for every sensitivity run, and therefore compare between runs that are not tuned in a consistent manner).

-Failure to account for uncertainty in data weighting: Previous methods also provide no obvious method for propagating uncertainty about data-weighting.
-By contrast, the Dirichlet-multinomial approach represents data-weighting via an estimated parameter, and the uncertainty in this parameter can be captured via standard statistical methods (e.g., likelihood profiles, asymptotic confidence intervals, or Bayesian posteriors, (Magnusson et al., 2013)).
+Failure to account for uncertainty in data weighting: Iterative reweighting methods also provide no obvious method for propagating uncertainty about data-weighting.
+By contrast, the DM approach represents data-weighting via an estimated parameter, and the uncertainty in this parameter can be captured via standard statistical methods (e.g., likelihood profiles, asymptotic confidence intervals, or Bayesian posteriors, (Magnusson et al., 2013)).

-Clear standards for convergence: Previous methods also require a subjective decision regarding when to stop tuning the sample size, what order to tune multiple fleets, and how to combine data-weighting information from multiple fleets.
-This subjective decision is rarely documented, and different decisions by different analysts may cause substantial differences in ultimate estimates of stock status and productivity in assessments where data weighting is an important axis of uncertainty (e.g., sablefish).
-By contrast, the Dirichlet-multinomial method allows for a single, unambiguous definition of convergence (i.e., via maximizing the model likelihood), which can be independently replicated by different authors and does not require further documentation.
-Given our observation of a 20% non-convergence of the D-M method when the sample size adjustment ratio needed to be extreme (1000), a possible approach would be to do one model run using the M-I approach to get a good initial value for the D-M adjustment parameter, then proceeding to fully estimate that parameter in a final model run.
+Clear standards for convergence: Iterative reweighting methods also require subjective decisions regarding when to stop tuning the sample size, what order to tune multiple fleets, and how to combine data-weighting information from multiple fleets.
+These subjective decisions are rarely documented and different decisions by different analysts may cause substantial differences in ultimate estimates of stock status and productivity in assessments where data weighting is an important axis of uncertainty (e.g., US West Coast sablefish).
+By contrast, the DM method allows for a single, unambiguous definition of convergence (i.e., via maximizing the model likelihood), which can be independently replicated by different authors and does not require further documentation.
+Given our observation of a 20% non-convergence of the DM method when the sample size adjustment ratio needed to be extreme (i.e., 1000), a possible approach in the event of non-convergence could be to do one model run using the iterative reweighting approach to get an initial value for the DM adjustment parameter, then proceeding to fully estimate that parameter in a final model run.

 Interpretable estimates of effective sample size: Analysts have previously suggested alternative model-based methods for estimating effective sample size.
-For example, an analyst might use a simple Dirichlet distribution, rather than the Dirichlet-multinomial distribution used here.
+For example, an analyst might use a simple Dirichlet distribution, rather than the DM distribution used here.
 However, the Dirichlet distribution can have effective sample size that ranges from 0 to infinity, i.e., it can exceed the input sample size.
-By contrast, the Dirichlet-multinomial distribution ensures that the effective sample size can never be greater than the input sample size.
+By contrast, the DM distribution ensures that the effective sample size can never be greater than the input sample size.